Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Introduction

-The notion of Lyapunov stability and analysis methods that are based on this notion are proven successful in a wide range of engineering applications including the problems of regulation, tracking, state observation \cite{Nijmeijer_90}, \cite{Isidory}, identification \cite{Ljung_99} and adaptation \cite{Narendra89}, \cite{Fradkov99}.
-The popularity and success of the concept of Lyapunov stability resides, to a substantial degree, in the convenience and applied utility of the method of Lyapunov functions.
-Indeed, instead of explicit computation of solutions of an ordinary differential equation (ODE) it suffices to solve an algebraic inequality involving partial derivatives of a given Lyapunov candidate function.
+The notion of Lyapunov stability and analysis methods that are based on this notion are proven successful in a wide range of engineering applications (see e.g. \cite{Nijmeijer_90}, \cite{Isidory}, \cite{Ljung_99}, \cite{Narendra89} is a non-exhaustive list of references).
+The popularity and success of the concept of Lyapunov stability resides, to a substantial degree, in the convenience and utility of the method of Lyapunov functions for assessing asymptotic properties of solutions of ordinary differential equations.
+Instead of deriving the solutions explicitly it suffices to solve an algebraic inequality involving partial derivatives of a given Lyapunov candidate function.

-Yet, as the methods of control expand from purely engineering applications into wider areas of science, there is a need for maintaining behavior that fail to obey the usual notion of uniform Lyapunov stability \cite{tpvl2007_tac}, \cite{NN_adaptive}.
-Even though solutions of these systems may not be uniformly asymptotically stable (or even become unstable), they are required to be bounded.
+As the methods of control expand from purely engineering applications into a wider area of science, there is a need for maintaining behavior that fails to obey the usual requirement of Lyapunov stability.
+There are numerous examples of systems possessing Lyapunov-unstable, yet attracting, invariant sets \cite{Andronov:1973}, e.g., in the domains of aircraft dynamics and design of synchronous generators \cite{Bautin:1990} (pp. 313--356).
+Even though solutions of these systems may not always be uniformly asymptotically stable, they are required to be bounded and converging to some specified areas in the system state space.
+Finding rigorous and tight criteria for asymptotic convergence to Lyapunov-unstable invariant sets, however, is a non-trivial problem.

-In this paper we propose an extension of the classical Lyapunov function method that allows to address the issues of boundedness and convergence to invariant sets for a rich family of systems of which the solutions may not be uniformly asymptotically stable.
-Below we provide two examples of systems from this class that appear in the context of control and estimation problems.